Reasons to visit the Masai Mara

 The leopard is a solitary and elusive cat.
 The best time to spot one is in the early morning or at night.
 Spotting leopards is not guaranteed, but is certainly possible.

 The rhino is an endangered species.
 Black rhino numbers have dropped by 98% to less than 2,000 in the wild.
-49 of these are found in the Maasai Mara.
+49 of these are found in the Masai Mara.
 It's possible you'll see rhino in the Mara, but other destinations like Ol Pejeta Conservancy are better if you're looking for rhino.

 -